-Conclusions
+7. Conclusions

-This paper has considered the economic theories used to understand peace war and international security.
-In doing so it started by outlining the theories that dominate international relations and provide the context for economic debate.
-I then identified a number of different schools of thought that differ in their understanding of the nature of international relations and the propensity for conflict.
+This paper has considered the changing economics of security.
+In doing so it started by discussing the theoretical perspectives that dominate international relations and provide the context for any economic debate and suggesting they are not without problems.
 The dominance of the neo conservative perspective seems to be on the wane, but the context for the debate on the economics of conflict still remains a liberal realist one, with an expectation of democratic peace.